Nirmalo59/DIDPass/didpass/README.md

-# DIDPass: Decentralized Identity & Verification Portal
+# DIDPass: Decentralized Identity & Passwordless Authentication System

 DIDPass is a cutting-edge, Web3-based decentralized identity system designed to replace traditional username/password authentication.
 It allows users to authenticate using cryptographic signatures via MetaMask, enables authorized institutions to anchor verifiable credentials to the Ethereum blockchain, and provides a zero-knowledge approach to third-party verification.